darkreapyre/RoboStig/README.md

 1. You need to to understand the Python programming language (all Python code in this workshop is based version 3.6).
 2. You will need to have a good understanding of Deep Learning, specifically in the area of Convolutional Neural Networks.
-3. You will need to have a basic knowledge of how to use Jupyter Notebooks.
+3. You will need to have a basic knowledge of how to use Jupyter Notebooks to analyze, describe and visualize data.
-4. A good understanding of the MXNet Deep Learning framework is beneficial, but not required.
+4. A good understanding of the MXNet, Gluon and Keras Deep Learning frameworks is beneficial.

 ### AWS Account